When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Chain-of-Thought Analysis Figures

 \subsection{Strategic Keywords: Unique Pattern in Qwen 32B}

-The figure \ref{fig:cot_strategic_keywords} reveals a critical finding: strategic keywords appear exclusively for Qwen 32B (368 mentions, normalized to 347 per 1000 rationales), while all other models show zero strategic keyword usage.
-This unique pattern corresponds to Qwen 32B's achievement of 90\% Nash equilibrium in economic scenarios and 99.7\% game-theoretic reasoning in rationales.
-Long-term keywords also appear more frequently for Qwen 32B (283 mentions) compared to other models in this condition.
-This visualization demonstrates that strategic reasoning keywords are a distinctive signature of payoff-optimal reasoning that emerges only under specific conditions (no personas + visible payoffs) and only for certain model families (Qwen 32B), providing mechanistic evidence for how role identity bias is overcome.
+In Figure \ref{fig:cot_strategic_keywords}, strategic keywords appear exclusively for Qwen-32B (368 mentions, normalized to 347 per 1000 rationales).
+All other models show zero strategic keyword usage.
+Qwen-32B reaches 90\% Nash equilibrium in Tragedy-dominant scenarios and 99.7\% game-theoretic reasoning in rationales under this condition.
+Long-term keywords also appear more frequently for Qwen-32B (283 mentions) than for other models in this condition.
+Strategic reasoning keywords mark payoff-optimal reasoning and appear only under no-persona + visible-payoff conditions and only for Qwen-32B, identifying the mechanism by which role identity bias is overcome.